office-for-students/beta-data-pipelines/README.md

-See [COURSE](docs/COURSE.md) for mappings of course data See [COURSE STATISTICS](doc/STATISTICS.md) for mappings for course statistics

-TODO [INSTITUTION](docs/INSTITUTION.md) for mappings of institution data
+See [COURSE](docs/COURSE.md) for mappings of course data See [COURSE STATISTICS](doc/STATISTICS.md) for mappings for course statistics See [INSTITUTION](docs/INSTITUTION.md) for mappings of institution data